-This is in complete contrast to all other New Testament Scripture, which specify the name of Jesus Christ only.
+This is a complete contrast to all other New Testament Scripture, which specify baptism is in name of Jesus Christ alone.

-Those who insist that this particular verse was part of the original manuscript attempt to justify it in a few ways.
-Some suggest that "into the name" only applies to the Father, but not the Son or the Holy Spirit.
-That is a serious conflict with all other Scriptures that plainly and clearly require baptism into the name of Jesus Christ, NOT God the Father.
-No other Scripture mentions anything whatsoever about baptizing into the name of God the Father or the Holy Spirit.

-The reality is that the grammar of this verse does not allow for name to apply only to the Father.
-It also must include the Son and Holy Spirit because of the conjunction and (Gk. kai), which connects and extends the noun name to all three: "the name of the Father, and [name] of the Son, and [name] of the Holy Spirit."
-This is obvious in this statement, "Please ask John to record the names of the students and of the teacher."
-The conjunction and connects "names" to both students and the teacher; otherwise, what is there to record "of the teacher"?
-It only makes sense to write down the name of the teacher.
+Some, who insist that this particular verse was part of the original manuscript, attempt to justify it by saying that name only refers to the phrase "of the Father" but does not pertain to either the Son or the Holy Spirit.
+However, the rules of grammar (Greek and English) requires that "name" apply equally to the phrases "of the Son" and "of the Holy Spirit" because the conjunction and (Gk. kai) connects and extends the noun "name" to all three.
+The rules of grammar require the verse be interpreted as: "in the name of the Father, and [in the name] of the Son, and [in the name] of the Holy Spirit."
+This is clear in this example: "Please ask John to record the name of the principle and of the teacher and of the student."
+The conjunction and connects name to all three-the principle, teacher, and student.
+Otherwise, what is there to record "of the teacher" or "of the student?"
+It only makes sense to write down the names of the principle, teacher, and student.